MattSilverio/MattSilverio.github.io/README.md

-### Hello, I'm Matheus!
+## Hello, I'm Matheus!

 About me:

+:desktop_computer: I work as System Analyst and I consider myself a truly curious person for code.
+I love to spend some hours training my skills on sites like Codeforces and BeeCrowd.
+In long term, I pretend to be working on a disruptive technology involved with gaming development in order to make the world a better place

-👨‍🎓 Software Engineerign Student.
+👨‍🎓 Software Engineering by UnB.

-🎯 Interesded in: Front-End Development(React.js, Next.js, Styled-components; TailwindCSS) ; Back-End Development (Node.js , Express.js) ; Mobile (React Native)
+🎯 Interesteded in: Front-End Development, Back-End Development (Node.js , Express.js) and Gaming Development (Unreal Engine, C++)

 ## Status